Denali National Park and Preserve: Naming dispute

-The name of Mount McKinley National Park was subject to local criticism from the beginning of the park.
+The name of Mount McKinley National Park was subject to local criticism from the beginning.
 The word Denali means "the high one" in the native Athabaskan language and refers to the mountain itself.
-The mountain was named after newly elected US president William McKinley in 1897 by local prospector William A. Dickey.
+The mountain was named after the newly elected US president, William McKinley, in 1897 by local prospector William A. Dickey.
 The United States government formally adopted the name Mount McKinley after President Wilson signed the bill creating Mount McKinley National Park in 1917.
 In 1980, Mount McKinley National Park was combined with Denali National Monument, and the Alaska National Interest Lands Conservation Act named the combined unit the Denali National Park and Preserve.
-At that time the Alaska state Board of Geographic Names changed the name of the mountain to Denali.
-However, the U.S. Board on Geographic Names did not recognize the change and continued to denote the official name as Mount McKinley.
+At that time, the Alaska State Board of Geographic Names changed the mountain's name to Denali.
+However, the U.S. Board on Geographic Names did not recognize the change and continued to use the official name, Mount McKinley.
 This situation lasted until August 30, 2015, when President Barack Obama directed Secretary of the Interior Sally Jewell to rename the mountain to Denali, using statutory authority to act on requests when the Board of Geographic Names does not do so in a "reasonable" period.
 At the beginning of his second term, President Donald Trump signed an executive order to revert the name of the mountain to Mount McKinley, while explicitly leaving the name of the national park and preserve unchanged.
-Renaming the park requires an act of Congress.
+Renaming the park unit itself would likely require an act of Congress, as the U.S. Board on Geographic Names generally lacks authority over federal land units named and established by Congress.